Label: Textiles

 Garments normally carry separate care/treatment labels which, in some regions, are subject to legislation.
+Historically, these care and brand labels were predominantly woven or printed on basic textiles.
+However, the modern apparel industry has evolved to incorporate sustainable materials, such as recycled fibers and Polylactic acid (PLA), alongside advanced heat-transfer processes and RFID technologies for intelligent supply chain management.
 These labels typically indicate how the item should be washed (e.g., machine washed vs. dry cleaning), whether bleach can be used.
 Textile labels may be woven into the garment or attached, and can be heat resistant (so survivable in hot-air dryers and when pressed), colorfast (so does not bleed onto the garment), washable, leather or PVC/Plastic.
 Printed labels are an alternative to woven labels.
 Some upholstered furniture and mattresses have labels that are required by law, describing the contents of the stuffing.

 Textiles containing pesticides as an ingredient may also require government approval and compulsory labeling.
-In the USA, for example, labels have to state the pesticide registration number, statement of ingredients, storage and disposal information, and the following statement: "It is a violation of Federal Law to use this product in a manner inconsistent with its labeling”.
+In the US, for example, labels have to state the pesticide registration number, statement of ingredients, storage and disposal information, and the following statement: "It is a violation of Federal Law to use this product in a manner inconsistent with its labeling”.
 A label including a company name or identification number and a material content list may also be required.